Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Arrays - C.md

 - 1 Dimensional Arrays are like *ToDo* lists or a simple list of things or even a text file ( *that is why we call it **lists**; could also say that we only move in the x **or** y axis* ).
 - 2 Dimensional Arrays are like *Excel Sheets*, because we have a matrix / grid of "*things*" ( *in this case we can both move in x **and** y axis* )

+>I think the above $\uparrow$ explanation is shit; I mean really shit.
+But I understand it.

 ## Creating 2D-Arrays